 - Notify Your Insurer.
 Contact your insurer as soon as possible after you recognize damage, while the details are still fresh in your mind.
 Your agent will advise you of what you need to do to file a claim and what to expect throughout the claims process.
 Keep in mind that if the vehicle damaged was a company vehicle, then you will most likely need to contact your business’s insurance company.

 If the driver who hit your vehicle happens to leave a note, make sure you share those details with both the police and your insurer.
 Usually your insurer will handle the claim directly with the other driver’s insurer.

 If the driver who hit your parked car fled the scene and did not leave any contact information, the incident may be classified as a hit-and-run.
-The fleeing driver may be considered uninsured by your insurance company.
 Some states have different penalties for hit-and-run offenders depending on whether the accident resulted in physical injuries, vehicle damage or both.

 WILL MY INSURANCE COMPANY PAY FOR THE DAMAGE?